CONGENITAL TORTICOLLIS

 What is Congenital Torticollis?

 Congenital Torticollis, sometimes known colloquially as “wryneck,” refers to when a baby comes out of the womb with a tilted head.
-The term “Congenital” refers to any condition that exists in a patient from birth.
-Moreover, with Congenital Torticollis, a baby’s chin will angle towards a shoulder, while the top of their head tilts the opposite direction.
-Additionally, Physicians urge immediate treatment in order to prevent the baby from growing an uneven bone structure.
+The term “congenital” refers to any condition that exists in a patient from birth.
+Moreover, with Congenital Torticollis, a baby’s chin will angle towards a shoulder, while the top of their head tilts in the opposite direction.
+Additionally, Physicians urge immediate treatment to prevent the baby from developing an uneven bone structure.
 This will limit the future range of motion in the face and skull.

 Indication Of Congenital Torticollis